NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-7-extra-material.md

-While the above tutorial teaches you all the basics of using R Markdown, there is much more you can do with it, if you want to!
+While the tutorial teaches you all the basics of using R Markdown, there is much more you can do with it, if you want to!
 Here we cover some extra material if you're curious to learn more, but we don't consider this to be a main part of the course.